This document is for a development version of Ceph.

 ceph-ansible is widely deployed.

-ceph-ansible is not integrated with the new orchestrator APIs, introduced in Nautlius and Octopus, which means that newer management features and dashboard integration introduced in Nautilus and Octopus are not available in Ceph clusters deployed by means of ceph-ansible.
+ceph-ansible is not integrated with the orchestrator APIs that were introduced in Nautilus and Octopus, which means that the management features and dashboard integration introduced in Nautilus and Octopus are not available in Ceph clusters deployed by means of ceph-ansible.

 ceph-deploy is a tool that can be used to quickly deploy clusters.
 It is deprecated.

-ceph-deploy is no longer actively maintained.
+ceph-deploy is not actively maintained.
 It is not tested on versions of Ceph newer than Nautilus.
 It does not support RHEL8, CentOS 8, or newer operating systems.

 jaas.ai/ceph-mon installs Ceph using Juju.